learn-co-curriculum/fe-how-the-web-works/README.md

 ### Domains, IPs, and DNS

 Let's discuss the process of viewing a webpage in your browser.
 Imagine you're sitting in your favorite cafe, library, or at home.
 You eagerly type in your favorite site.
 Seemingly magically, text and graphics zip across the world to your screen.
 What's really happening under the hood?
 When you type in the domain name `www.facebook.com` your browser connects to a DNS (Domain Name Server).
 These servers are like the operators of the internet.
 They do not contain webpages per se, but instead they contain a list of IP addresses associated with domain names.
 IP addresses identify the unique location of a server anywhere on the internet.
 Each server has a unique static IP.
-Much in the same way the post office knows to deliver your mail based on your home address, IPs work simmiliarly in that they allow us to send communication across the web from one computer to another.
+Much in the same way the post office knows to deliver your mail based on your home address, IPs work similiarly in that they allow us to send communication across the web from one computer to another.
 The DNS server we first talk to looks up the domain we typed in "www.facebook.com" and associates it with the IP address "31.13.73.36" now that our computer knows the correct IP (thanks DNS), it will attempt to connect to that IP directly.
 One way we can see this process is from the Terminal.
 If you open the Terminal and type `ping www.facebook.com` it will respond with the following:

 ```shell
 PING star-mini.c10r.facebook.com (31.13.73.36): 56 data bytes